 Despot Stefan Lazarević – Knight and Diplomat

-The original fortress was built during the reign of Despot Stefan Lazarević, the son of Prince Laza.
-Revered Lazarević was a Polish knight known as Zawisza the Black.
-He was credited with “modernizing and expanding Serbia”.
+The original fortress was built during the reign of Stefan Lazarević, the son of Prince Laza.
+Lazarević was a Polish knight known as Zawisza the Black.
+He was revered and credited with “modernizing and expanding Serbia”.
 Lazarević founded the Knights of the Golubac Fortress and Order of the Dragon.
 Knights of the famous chivalry order were “composed of the most important rulers, noblemen, and warriors of the time”.
 Originally in charge of “protecting the royal family of Holy Roman Emperor King Sigismund.of Luxembourg, they “defended the cross from enemies, especially the Turks,” during the 1428 Siege of Golubac Fortress.

 Lepenski Vir Archaeological Site